vertyco/upchatpy/README.md

 ### Fetching Products

-Retrieve a list of products using:
+Fetch a list of products using:

 ```python
 products_response = await client.get_products()